 The Software Testing profession has undergone a massive transformation in the previous decade, with new opportunities emerging.
 Software testing is essential to ensure a software program's effective performance so that program works without errors.

-If you read our previous article on “Everything about SDLC and its Models” then you know TESTING is one of phases in the life cycle.
+If you read our previous article on “Everything about SDLC and its Models” then you know TESTING is one of the phases in the life cycle.
 This means SDLC (Software Development Life Cycle) includes STLC (Software Testing Life Cycle).

 STLC can be considered a subset of the SDLC collection.
 STLC is limited to the testing process, which assures that the software or product is of high quality.
 SDLC plays a significant role in the overall development of a product.

-This article will offer you an understanding of the STLC in details:
+Here, we will offer you an understanding of the STLC in details: